Mobile Accessibility Testing: A Complete Guide for Android & iOS

 These guidelines are mainly categorized into three levels:

-- Level A: This represents the minimum accessibility requirement and helps you address critical barriers like missing labels, non-operable controls, and inaccessible navigation
+• Level A: This represents the minimum accessibility requirement and helps you address critical barriers like missing labels, non-operable controls, and inaccessible navigation

-- Level AA: It’s the most commonly required accessibility compliance for mobile apps; it focuses on issues related to color contrast, text resizing, focus visibility, and error identification
+• Level AA: It’s the most commonly required accessibility compliance for mobile apps; it focuses on issues related to color contrast, text resizing, focus visibility, and error identification

-- Level AAA: This provides the highest and most comprehensive level of accessibility; it includes advanced requirements such as simplified language, enhanced contrast, and extended audio descriptions.
+• Level AAA: This provides the highest and most comprehensive level of accessibility; it includes advanced requirements such as simplified language, enhanced contrast, and extended audio descriptions.

 App developers typically aim for level AA because it provides the ideal balance between accessibility and feasibility.
 Level A is too minimal and may leave accessibility gaps, and achieving level AAA might not be practical due to design or technical constraints.

-2. ADA Compliance in Mobile App Accessibility
+2. ADA Compliance Requirements for Mobile Apps

 This is a U.S. civil rights law that prohibits discrimination against people with disabilities.
 Although initially it was not focused on digital content, court decisions have expanded its reach to include digital accessibility.
 This means you must ensure mobile apps and digital experiences are easily accessible to people with disabilities.